 Your answer to the question above would define how strong your desire is to pass the WASSCE.

-Most students fail the WASSCE because they never had a strong desire to pass it in the first place.
-They see the WASSCE as a panel that’s already judged them before their first trial appearance.
+The truth is most students fail the WASSCE because they never had a strong desire to pass it.
+They see the WASSCE as a jury that has already judged them before their first court appearance.

-When you have a strong desire for success, your body would be programed or activated to chase it.
+When you have a strong desire for success, your body and mind would be optimised to chase it.

 Don’t confuse having a strong desire to pass the WAEC examination with being motivated to do so.